Lana-abdel/CSC427-Project2/README.txt

         - We remove all special characters (based on a hardcoded list).
         - We make everything lowercase, and perform sentence segmentation.
         - This method also handles abbreviations based on a hardcoded abbreviations list.
-        - This method also performs <UNK<UNK>> conversion for the training set.
+        - This method also performs <UNK> conversion for the training set.
       - changeTrainingUNK(...): Only used for an already preprocessed dataset.
 Takes in a sampleInput file as a parameter.
-This method converts words that appear less times than the UNK_CUTOFF to <UNK<UNK>>.
+This method converts words that appear less times than the UNK_CUTOFF to <UNK>.
       - UnigramModel class: Initializes the unigram model, and calculates the MLE and Add-1 probabilities.
       - BigramModel class: Initializes the bigram model, and has a function that calculates the MLE and Add-1 probabilities.
       - generateUnigramSentence(...): Takes in the unigram model object as a parameter.
 It uses weighted selection to generate a sentence using the unigram model.